 \subsection{Training}

-\subsubsection{Training Objectives:}
+\subsubsection{Training Objectives}

-The training ensures the following capabilities: \begin{enumerate} \item Preventing drifts, running slower on uneven terrain, avoiding collision and having small elevation changes when it runs on hills.
-Since the Raisim simulator \cite{raisim} makes it easy to change terrain features and control strategies, we train all the basic functionalities in the Raisim simulator and the scenarios are shown in Figure \ref{fig:scenarios}.
+By training different models in different scenarios, the policy can obtain different functionalities: preventing drifts, running slower on uneven terrain, avoiding collisions, and having small elevation changes when it runs on hills.
+Since the Raisim simulator \cite{raisim} provides better tools to customize terrain features, we train all the basic functionalities in Raisim using the scenarios shown in Figure \ref{fig:scenarios}.

-\item Alleviate the difference between the simulation and the real world.
-For the sim-to-real problem, we focus on two aspects: \begin{enumerate} \item In the real world outdoor scenarios, terrains can have different levels of frictions, unevenness and restitution and robots can have different weights, PID parameters and also joints(2 or 4 joints for differential driving robots).
-We designed Raisim simulation environments with different values of these parameters and trained the Adaptive Model to encode the robot's status in the scenarios with these different properties.

-\item The real world has much richer features than the Raisim simulator w.r.t.
+The other objective of the training is to alleviate the differences between the simulation and the real world.
+To this end, we focus on two aspects: First, in real-world outdoor scenarios, terrains can have different levels of frictions, unevenness and restitution, and the robots can have different weights, PID parameters, and joint numbers.
+We designed Raisim simulation environments with different values of these parameters (discussed in Section \ref{sec:pipeline}) and trained the Adaptive Model to take the robot's observed states in the scenarios with these different properties.
+Second, the real world has richer features than the Raisim simulator w.r.t.
 Lidar data.
-We use the Unity simulator, whose environments contain very rich features, to fine-tune the parameters of the perception models. \end{enumerate} \end{enumerate}
+Hence, we use a high-fidelity Unity simulator, which contains significantly rich features, to fine-tune the parameters of the perception models.

-\subsubsection{Reward functions:}
+\subsubsection{Reward functions}

-\invis{In this section, we introduce the reward function of the whole training process.} The general reward function can be written as \invis{\ref{eq:all_rewards}}:
+\invis{In this section, we introduce the reward function of the whole training process.} The general reward function is:

 where the values $\beta_g, \beta_d, \beta_s, \beta_c, \beta_e$ are coefficients of the rewards.
+During different training stages, we use higher weights to the corresponding rewards and lower otherwise (even 0).
+In this work, we only consider (0,1) for the weights, which are discussed in Training Pipeline Section~\ref{sec:pipeline}.
 To efficiently train the different models with different functionalities and training stages, the rewards are weighted according to those functionalities.

-\begin{enumerate} \itemsep-1mm \item Distance to Goal $r_g$: This reward encourages the robot to move towards the target and penalizes it for deviation. $d_{g, \text{last}}$ and $d_{g, \text{now}}$ are the distances between the robot and the goal in last and the current time step, respectively:
+\begin{enumerate} \itemsep-1mm \item Distance to Goal $r_g$: This reward encourages the robot to move towards the target and penalizes it for deviating. $d_{g, \text{last}}$ and $d_{g, \text{now}}$ are the distances between the robot and the goal in the last and the current time step, respectively: